Xenophobia and racism related to the COVID-19 pandemic: Australia

 During the early months of the pandemic there was an increased number of isolated reports where members of the Chinese-Australian and Asian-Australian communities were subjected to verbal vitriol and racist slurs.
-On 20 March 2020, a student wearing a mask in Hobart, Tasmania was told, "you've got the virus" and "go back to your country" before being punched leaving him with a bruised eye and broken glasses.
-The reason for the attack was partly attributed to the cultural differences in wearing masks in Eastern and Western cultures, however the attacker was already known to police and was jailed after pleading guilty to common assault.
+On 20 March 2020, a student wearing a mask in Hobart, Tasmania was told, "you've got the virus" and "go back to your country" before being punched, leaving him with a bruised eye and broken glasses.
+The motivation for the attack was partly attributed to the cultural differences between Eastern and Western cultures in wearing masks.
+However, the attacker was already known to police and was jailed after pleading guilty to common assault.

 In October 2020, a Chinese restaurant in Victoria reportedly received a letter telling the owners to "go back to Wuhan" and calling Chinese people "bloody bird and animal shit eating".
 84.5% of Asian-Australians experienced at least one instance of discrimination between January and October 2020, according to a survey.

 In March 2021, it was reported that a pregnant Asian-Australian couple, while waiting for a pregnancy scan in south Perth, was at the receiving end of racial slurs and abuse.
 A woman allegedly told the couple to "piss off back to China" as well as other slurs.
 The Asian-Australian man responded by saying, "Don't tell me to get out of my own country ...
 You just told me to get out of my own country, go back to where I come from ...
 I was born here, mate."
 The incident was recorded on camera and posted online.
-The couple said they were "heartened" by the supportive responses they received after the video was posted and had over 250,000 views.
+The couple said they were "heartened" by the supportive responses they had received after the video was posted and had over 250,000 views.

 The COVID-19 Racism Incident Report Survey 2021, conducted by the Asian Australian Alliance revealed that 52% of those who had faced COVID-19-related racism were of Chinese descent, followed by Vietnamese (8%), Malaysian (8%), Korean (7%), Singaporean (3%), Filipino (3%) and Indian (2%) descent.
-The survey noted that COVID-19-related racism had affected those of East Asian, Southeast Asian and South Asian descent and other migrant backgrounds with blame being pushed on different communities as times goes on.
+The survey noted that COVID-19-related racism had affected those of East Asian, Southeast Asian and South Asian descent and other migrant backgrounds, with blame being pushed on different communities as times goes on.